-7.2.2 NCOS (Network Class of Service) Levels
+7.3.2 NCOS Levels

 NCOS Levels provide predefined lists of allowed or denied destinations for outbound calls of local subscribers.
 Compared to Block Lists, they are much easier to manage, because they are defined on a global scope, and the individual levels can then be assigned to each subscriber.
-Again there is the distinction for the user- and administrative- levels.
+Again there is the distinction for user- and administrative-levels.

-In a case of a conflict, when the Block Lists feature allows a number and NCOS Levels rejects the same number or vice versa, the call will be rejected.
+If case of a conflict, when the Block Lists feature allows a number and NCOS Levels rejects the same number or vice versa, the number will be rejected.